The Everest 2022 Tips, Field & Race Guide

-Racingbase.com.au is your home of the 2018 The Everest.
-The race will take place on Saturday, 13 October, 2018, for the second time and is part of the Sydney Spring Carnival.
+Racingbase.com.au is your home for The Everest.
+The race will take place on Saturday, October 15, 2022, and is part of the Sydney Spring Carnival.

 The richest turf race in the world, it attracts some of the very best gallopers to Randwick Racecourse.

 We provide you with The Everest tips as well as an in depth guide into the runners, horses, final field, barrier draw, news, betting odds and information.